The Misophonic Experience

 To see the original handmade version, please click here

-I turned to other artists for guidance and company, and the images in the book make references to the work of Max Beckman, Chris Ofili, Philip Guston, Barbara Rossi, and George Condo.
-Trauma is deeply linked to isolation, to the feeling of aloneness when faced with an extreme situation, and through this conversation with artists who use vibrant colour palettes and who are interested in telling complex stories through their work, I felt able to depict the psychological and physical reality of living with a chronic PTSD-related condition.
+Not a Day Goes By depicts the body in public spaces and the shame and disgust we attribute to its natural functions when they become visible outside of their acceptable sphere: the privacy of one’s own home.
+In the creation of the book, Levin turned to other artists for guidance and company.
+The disquieting and blunt drawings in the book make references to the work of Max Beckmann, Chris Ofili, Philip Guston, Barbara Rossi, and George Condo.
+Trauma is deeply linked to isolation, to the feeling of aloneness when faced with an extreme situation, and through this conversation with artists who use vibrant color palettes and who are interested in telling complex stories through their work, I felt able to depict the psychological and physical reality of living with a chronic PTSD-related condition.

 The original artist’s book can be seen here.